 ii) yarn run watch: mobikul

-After the successful installation of the Module admin can configure the module from the backend.
+After the successful installation of the Module the admin can configure the module from the backend as required.

-- User Name- The Admin needs to provide the username and it is used for connecting to the respective server.
+- User Name- The Admin needs to provide the username then it is used for connecting to the respective server.

 - Password- Here the admin needs to set the password which will be used with the above username for connecting to the server.